|Volume 38 #2||September/October 2021|

 The August Branch board meeting discussed a COVID-19 safety policy associated with resuming Scottish dance classes and dances.
 Dancing indoors requires everyone to wear a mask, effective August 23, 2021 according to the Washington State mask mandate.
 The consensus is that breathing while aerobic dancing is challenging while wearing a mask.
 So indoor classes and dances are suspended for the time being.

 The Washington State mask mandate permits dancing outdoors without a mask.
 So dance classes may proceed outdoors during September and October with pleasant afternoon weather.
 Dancers are not required to be fully vaccinated at this time for outdoor dancing.
-We have identified an outdoor venue at the Vancouver Officers Row Gazebo which has good ventilation with steady fresh airflow and a flexible floor.
+We have identified an outdoor venue at the Vancouver Officers Row Bandstand which has good ventilation with steady fresh airflow and a flexible floor.

 We dancers are encouraged to take precautions to stay safe.
 The following text from the current Face Coverings - Statewide health order states the exemption for outdoor gatherings: "People are not required to wear face coverings in any of the following situations: